-- 5.3.10 A total of fourteen SuDS detention basins form part of the Proposed Scheme, with some of these potentially representing an opportunity to re-use a proportion of deeper excavated peat in an environmentally beneficial way, and in locations close to the point of excavation.
+- 5.3.5 A total of fifteen SuDS detention basins form part of the Proposed Scheme, with some of these potentially representing an opportunity to re-use a proportion of deeper excavated peat in an environmentally beneficial way, and in some locations, close to the point of excavation.
 In such circumstances, peat could potentially be included within the main (downstream) basin, which may carry the following benefits: - Unlike the sediment forebay, which receives run-off directly from the road, the main basin of the SuDS would not require periodic maintenance emptying and would receive already filtered water.
-The predominant function of the peat and the main basin more generally would be to reduce the rate of run-off from the road and to capture any remaining carbon based contaminants which pass through the sediment forebay - SuDS basins can be over-excavated (over-deepened) by up to 2.00m into substrate or bedrock, to generate the capacity for the peat, at the same time generating additional fill for use in road construction.
-Where peat is removed from the footprint of the basin in this respect, it could be placed directly back into the basin - The detailed design of the main basins can be such that the outfall is above the level of the reused peat, ensuring that fully saturated conditions exist in the peat before any of the water is drained from it - Depending on the location of the basin and the nature of the excavated peat, detailed design of the main basin can either incorporate lining, to prevent seepage to surrounding soils and prevent nutrient inputs from groundwater sources, or leave the basin unlined so that exchange of nutrients from shallow groundwater can take place.
-Discussion with SEPA Regulatory Services and local water team should take place during detailed design to determine whether a lining is required. - 5.3.11 At the locations of proposed SuDS 258 and 259 to the east of Cuaich, and at SuDS 225 adjacent to A889 link road from Dalwhinnie junction, significant excavations of shallow and deep peat are anticipated and the above would enable at least some of this to be re-used very close to the point of excavation.
-Based on this, Table 4 presents the maximum potential capacity of potential peat re-use within SuDS basins at varying depth, excluding those considered to be unsuitable based on the existing ecological and peat conditions, and where their locations would hinder re-use due to a requirement to transport peat across a live carriageway.
+The predominant function of the peat and the main basin more generally would be to reduce the rate of run-off from the road and to capture any remaining carbon-based contaminants which pass through the sediment forebay - SuDS basins can be over-excavated (over-deepened) by up to 2.00m into substrate or bedrock, to generate the capacity for the peat, at the same time generating additional fill for use in road construction.
+Where peat is removed from the footprint of the basin in this respect, it could be placed directly back into the basin - The detailed design of the main basins can be such that the outfall is above the level of the reused peat, ensuring that fully saturated conditions exist in the peat before any of the water is drained

+- Depending on the location of the basin and the nature of the excavated peat, detailed design of the main basin can either incorporate lining, to prevent seepage to surrounding soils and prevent nutrient inputs from groundwater sources, or leave the basin unlined so that exchange of nutrients from shallow groundwater can take place.
+Discussion with SEPA Regulatory Services and the local water team would be required during detailed design to determine whether a lining is required. - 5.3.6 At the locations of some proposed SuDS basins, excavations of shallow and deep peat are anticipated in proximity and the above would potentially enable at least some of this to be reused close to the point of excavation.
+Specific SuDS of note in this respect, include SuDS 417, 427, 434, 493 and 509.
+Based on this, Table 3 presents the maximum potential capacity of potential peat re-use within SuDS basins at varying depth.